 If you require an entry visa, you or your agent will be contacted by email to guide you through every step of the visa application process.
 Once you have confirmed your offer of admission, you will receive this visa pack with clear instructions.
 The Hague University of Applied Sciences will apply for a student visa for all non-EER students who join a course at The Hague Pathway College.

-Due to the limited validity of the entry visa, for the International Foundation One Year programme, we will start sending out visa information packs from around 1 July 2020 onwards.
-The final visa application deadline is 15 July 2020.
+Due to the limited validity of the entry visa, for the September intake programmes we will start sending out visa information packs from around 1 July 2021 onwards.
+The final visa application deadline is 15 July 2021.

-For the International Foundation Fast Track programme, we will start sending out visa information packs from around 1 November 2019 onwards.
-The final visa application deadline is 8 November 2019.
+For the January intake programmes, we will start sending out visa information packs from around 15 October 2020 onwards.
+The final visa application deadline is 08 November 2020.

 Who requires a visa?

 - EU/EEA, Switzerland: No entry visa required, no residence permit required.